midnightntwrk/midnight-wallet/README.md

 `sbt coverage test coverageReport`

-An HTML report is written to `target/scala-2.13/scoverage-report/index.html`
+An HTML report is written to each module's `target/scala-2.13/scoverage-report/index.html`

 ## Contributing

-All new features must branch off the default branch `develop`.
+All new features must branch off the default branch `main`.

 It's recommended to enable automatic scalafmt formatting in your text editor upon save, in order to avoid CI errors due to incorrect format.